Home

 ONE WAY TRIP TO MARS — A Rock Opera

 Peter and his wife Johannah have written a rock opera together that has been performed in several venues, including the Waterville Opera House at the end of August 2017.
-To learn more and to follow progress as the show makes its way in the world of musical theater, see www.onewaytriptomars.org
+We are currently planning a “post pandemic revival” that will be performed in Bath, Maine in the early fall of 2025.

 “One Way Trip to Mars” is set in the year is 2030.
 During the previous decade several unmanned missions have transported to Mars the basic components for a human colony.
 Our hero, Paolo, is chosen from a worldwide competition to be the first human to travel to Mars.
 In taking on this mission Paolo relinquishes all he has ever known: his beautiful planet Earth, his family and friends, and his wife, Cassandra, who loves him even though she, in her wisdom, is aware of the misguided nature of his thirst for glory.